 - dealing with difficult tribunal members

-How to challenge a medical report
+How to challenge a PIP assessment report

-It’s packed with over 50 different ways in which you may be able to show that the Atos or Capita medical report is unreliable, with dozens of sample texts to help you create your own challenges.
+It’s packed with over 50 different ways in which you may be able to show that the Atos (or Independent Assessment Services as they now prefer to be known) or Capita assessment report is unreliable.
+It has dozens of sample texts to help you create your own challenges.

-But a written submission can give you a big head-start by putting your most important arguments in front of the tribunal members before the hearing even begins.
+But a written submission can give you a big head-start, by putting your most important arguments in front of the tribunal members before the hearing even begins.